vmware-archive/cabin/README.md

 # Cabin, the mobile app for [Kubernetes](https://kubernetes.io)

+Cabin is a Mobile application for Kubernetes, made with [React Native](https://facebook.github.io/react-native/).

+## Screencast

-Mobile app for Kubernetes made with React Native.
-It is full of neat features:
+It is full of neat features, check out the screencast below by clicking on the image:

 [![screencast](https://img.youtube.com/vi/z54uH2gDmso/0.jpg)](https://www.youtube.com/watch?v=z54uH2gDmso)

-## Run
+## Run Locally Using Simulators

 Install node dependencies: